-The production of purified functional proteins is both a key stage and a bottleneck for the research of many groups in the life science community, including for the bottom-up assembly of minimal biological systems.
-In spite of great advances in the standardization and parallelization of protein purification, the highly specific purification conditions required for individual proteins precludes the development of general methodologies.
+The production of purified functional proteins is both, a key stage and bottleneck for the research of many groups in the life science community, including the bottom-up assembly of minimal biological systems.
+In spite of great advances in the standardization and parallelization of protein purification, the highly specific purification conditions required for individual proteins preclude the development of general methodologies.
 Suitable conditions for the purification of a novel protein often cannot be identified by extrapolation from homologous systems, and as such, many of the integral and peripheral membrane proteins key to our working tasks remain notoriously challenging to express and purify.

 An alternative bottom-up strategy to integrate proteins into a system is through cell-free protein synthesis (CFPS).
-Here, bacterial and eukaryotic cell extracts or recombinant systems can be programmed with RNA or DNA to produce proteins directly in an invitro environment.
-In addition to simple protein production, CFPS can be used to establish synthetic gene circuits, [37] generate integral and peripheral membrane proteins, [38] and even produce large viral assemblies capable of infection.^[39] Remarkably, co- and posttranslational protein modifications have been achieved in eukaryotic extracts by using additional microsomal membranes.
-[40] The absence of these modifications is a key shortcoming in standard bacterial expression systems.
+Here, bacterial and eukaryotic cell extracts or recombinant systems can be programmed with RNA or DNA to produce proteins directly in an in vitro environment.
+In addition to simple protein production, CFPS can be used to establish synthetic gene circuits,^[37] generate integral and peripheral membrane proteins^[38] and even produce large viral assemblies capable of infection^[39].
+Remarkably, co- and post-translational protein modifications have been achieved in eukaryotic extracts by use of additional microsomal membranes.^[40] The absence of these modifications is a key shortcoming in standard bacterial expression systems.

-In recent years, CFPS systems have become increasingly amenable to encapsulation by the various microcompartments used within the MaxSynBio network, such as liposomes/vesicles, [41] emulsion droplets, [42] polymersomes, [43] and coacervates.^[44] Due to these advances, many groups have successfully used CFPS in the development of cellular mimics.^[45] Many valuable manuals and reviews discussing the practical challenges of these systems are available.
-[46] Due to recent developments, the design of microfluidics systems^[47] has promoted the development of droplet-encapsulated CFPS.
+In recent years, CFPS systems have become increasingly amenable to encapsulation by the various microcompartments used within the MaxSynBio network, such as liposomes/vesicles,^[41] emulsion droplets,^[42] polymersomes^[43] and coacervates^[44].
+Due to these advances, many labs have successfully used CFPS in the development of cellular mimics.^[45] Many valuable manuals and reviews discussing the practical challenges of these systems are available.^[46] Due to recent developments, the design of microfluidics systems^[47] has promoted the development of droplet-encapsulated CFPS.

-Within our consortium, there is long-standing interest and expertise in the development of droplet-encapsulated CFPS, [42b] which is now being exploited to develop novel minimal biological systems based upon cell-free expression.
-The coupling of transcription and translation makes it an appealing choice for the realization of a partially or fully selfencoded synthetic minimal cellular system.^[48] However, the creation of such a complex self-replicating system based on

-CFPS remains a long-term goal, since it requires the parallel integration of many different modules such as recursive genome replication, ribosome biogenesis, lipid synthesis, division, and energy production.
-Although considerable progress, for example, with respect to de novo ribosome synthesis during CFPS, has been made, [49] significant improvements to the yield and lifetime of CFPS systems and to the physicochemical compatibilities of the different modules are still needed.
-These issues may be addressable through optimization of the CFPS components using mathematical modeling and computational tools.^[50]
+Within our consortium, there is long-standing interest and expertise in the development of droplet encapsulated CFPS,^[42b] which is now being exploited to develop novel minimal biological systems based upon cell-free expression.
+The coupling of transcription and translation makes it an appealing choice for the realisation of a partially or fully self-encoded synthetic proliferome.^[48] However, the creation of such a complex selfreplicating system based on CFPS remains a long-term goal, as it requires the parallel integration of many different modules such as recursive genome replication, ribosome biogenesis, lipid synthesis, division, and energy production.
+Although considerable progress e.g. with respect to de novo ribosome synthesis during CFPS has been made,^[49] still significant improvements to the yield and lifetime of CFPS systems and to the physicochemical compatibilities of the different modules are needed.
+These issues may be addressable through the optimization of the CFPS components using mathematical modeling and computational tools.[50]

-4. Design of Biosystems from Functional Modules: Towards an Engineering Workflow
+Design of Biosystems from Functional Modules: Towards an Engineering Workflow